Notes on Randomized Algorithms: Expectation

 So we get

 For general $X_i$ we have to stop here.
 But if we also know that the $X_i$ all have the same expectation $μ$, then $\Exp{X_i}$ doesn't depend on $i$ and we can bring it out of the sum.
 This gives

 This equation is a special case of \concept{Wald's equation}, which we will see again in §\ref{section-Walds-equation}.
-The main difference between this version and the general version is that here we had to assume that $N$ was independent of the $X_i$, which may not be true if our loop is a \texttt{while} loop, and termination is correlated with the time taken by the last iteration.
+The main difference between this version and the general version is that here we had to assume that $N$ was independent of the $X_i$, which may not be true if our loop is a \texttt{while} loop, and termination after a particular iteration is correlated with the time taken by that iteration.

 But for simple cases, \eqref{eq-Walds-equation-simple} can still be useful.
 For example, if we throw one six-sided die to get $N$, and then throw $N$ six-sided dice and add them up, we get the same expected total $\frac{7}{2}⋅\frac{7}{2} = \frac{49}{4}$ as if we just multiply two six-sided dice.
-This is true even though the actual distribution of values is very different in the two cases.
+This is true even though the actual distribution of the values is very different in the two cases.